NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 nameservers, a catalog zone is a regular DNS zone and so must adhere to the standards for such zones.

-A catalog zone is primarily intended for the management of a farm of authoritative nameservers.
-The content of catalog zones may not be accessible from any recursive nameserver.
+A catalog zone is primarily intended for the management of a farm of authoritative nameservers, and should not be expected to be accessible from any recursive nameserver.

 # Catalog Zone Structure